 Cary divorce attorney, James T. Brooks, has an AV Preeminent peer rating from Martindale-Hubbell.
 The AV Preeminent rating means that other attorneys have ranked him at the highest level for his legal ability, analytical capabilities, judgment, communication ability, and legal experience.
-Additionally, James has been selected Business North Carolina’s Legal Elite multiple years and has an “excellent” rating on Avvo.
+Additionally, James has been selected Business North Carolina’s Legal Elite multiple years and has an “superb” rating on Avvo.

 Separation, divorce and other family law issues are often complex.
 Consulting with a knowledgable family law attorney can provide you peace of mind during this difficult time.
 A divorce lawyer who practices divorce and family law exclusively will likely be the best source for advice on North Carolina laws regarding separation, divorce, child custody and other family law issues.
 Our Cary divorce lawyer practices divorce and family law exclusively.
 If you are going through divorce or another family law matter in Wake County, North Carolina, our divorce lawyer is here to help.
 A confidential consultation with our divorce attorney is the starting place.

 If you need a divorce lawyer in Cary, NC, we have a knowledgeable family law attorney prepared to assist you with your legal issue.
 Our office is located near the intersection of Kildaire Farm Road and Cary Parkway in Cary, North Carolina (convenient for residents of Raleigh, Apex, Garner, Fuquay-Varina and Holly Springs as well).
 Our Wake County family law attorney handles all aspects of family law including: